Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 1. Dustbin

-Another plus for the V15 Detect is the hygienic system, which has a built-in mechanism to push dirt downwards.
+Another plus for the V15 Detect is its hygienic system, which features a built-in mechanism that pushes dirt downwards.

-The CordZero A9 doesn’t have this feature, but select variants (A927KVMS) have a debris compactor feature, increasing capacity up to 2.4 times.
+The CordZero A9 doesn’t have this feature, but select variants (A927KVMS) do, increasing capacity up to 2.4 times.

 2. Power Switch

-Another variance is the power switch with Dyson’s trigger and LG’s three-button switch.
+Another variance is the power switch: Dyson’s trigger vs. LG’s three-button switch.

 I like LG’s design better because there’s no need to continually squeeze a trigger, which can be tiring when vacuuming for long stretches.